wabai12874/akan/readme.md

 browser on your computer since the portfolio is live on github.
 All that is needed is an active internet connection

+##Technologies used
+Phpstorm as Code Editor
+Github for hosting and storing repository

 ## Project link for live webpage.
 [https://wabai12874.github.io/akan/](https://wabai12874.github.io/akan/)